 A global movement is underway on our planet!
 During a whole week in 2017, more than one million people around the world saw mathematics in a new light during the very first Global Math Week, organized by the Global Math Project team.
-The event will return in October 2018 for a second edition, and the Buzzmath team is part of this wonderful adventure!
+The event will return from October 10 to 17, 2018, for a second edition, and the Buzzmath team is part of this wonderful adventure!

 What is the Global Math Project?

 In 2015, math experts around the world united around a project: to mobilize more than one million students, teachers, and math enthusiasts during a very exciting special week!
 Their goal?
 To kick off a fundamental paradigm shift in the way the world perceives and enjoys math.
 Intriguing, right?

 The Global Math Week takes place during a whole week simultaneously across the whole world!
 Just like the first edition, it will be dedicated to the “Exploding Dots” activity dreamed up by mathematician JAMES TANTON.
 The experience is totally free and available online at explodingdots.org.
 However, we also offer presentation options that require little or no technology.
 In 2017, the event was a source of astonishment and wonder for more than one million people from 168 countries and territories around the world.
 The platform has remained accessible since then, and now 4 743 999 curious people have tested “Exploding Dots.”

 Because the Global Math Project connects completely with our desire to inspire the joy of learning, the Buzzmath team decided to join this project right from its inception.
 As a primary collaborator on this project, we created the digital platform that hosts “Exploding Dots.”
 Like with Buzzmath, we focused on creating a fun and enjoyable design!